antoniohof/masterpdoc/content/blog/2021-05-03-project-description-v2.md

 ---
-title: "Project Description v2 - "
+title: Project Description v2 - **Affective Corpographies**
 category: Project
 date: 2021-05-03T15:34:17.800Z
-description: 2th version
+description: a second try to find what all of this means
-tags: description, test
+tags: description, research.
 ---
-Affective Corpography
+**Affective Corpographies**

 Dissolving Corpographies